 - Eucalyptus trees to feed our koalas are grown on our own plantation at nearby Stuart Corrective Services Farm.
 Uneaten browse is recycled in aviaries, and then used for mulch on garden beds.

-- Insects, rats, mice and chickens are raised on the premises for feeding our animals.
+- Insects and chickens are raised on the premises for feeding our animals.

 - Landscaping uses native plants with minimal water requirements, and garden beds are mulched.